There’s No Such Thing As Too Many Questions

 - Punitive Damages: These can be no more than $350,000

-When you have been injured in an automobile accident though the fault of another person, you should seek the advice of an experienced personal injury attorney to handle your case.
+have been injured in an automobile accident though the fault of another person, you should seek the advice of an experienced personal injury attorney to handle your case.
 While the attorney will assist you with your case from beginning to end, there are still many common sense approaches you can take on your own, to make sure that your case is handled in the most efficient way possible.
 One of those approaches is taking a pro-active role in your own case.
 You can do this in the following ways:

 1. Provide accurate and updated information to your attorney regarding your contact information.Whenever there is any change of address, telephone number or any other contact information, you should always let your attorney know.
 It is surprising how often even very conscientious clients will forget to do this.
 Failure of a client to communicate this information to their attorney can lead to delays in their case.
 Also, if you are out of town or out of the country for an extended period of time and are unreachable, it is important to let your attorney know how to reach you.